 Individuals attending Private School, Church School, or Private Tutoring Program

-1. Student must present notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school, and has permission to be administered the GED Test (Parental Permission Form).
+1. Student must present a notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school and has permission to be administered the GED Test (Parental Permission Form).
 Evidence of withdrawal from school must be included.

 GED testing centers are located throughout Alabama, with two centers in our area at Northeast Alabama Community College and Snead State Community College.
 Prospective GED examinees can phone Northeast at 256-638-2957 or 256-228-0021 or Snead at 256-840-4151 for scheduling/testing information.
 Applicants must register and pay online prior to testing.
 However, the test cannot be taken anywhere other than an approved testing facility.

 Examinees only need to bring their ID with them on the day of the test.
 GED examinees must provide a valid photo ID, such as a driver's license or learner's permit, passport, national/state/country identification card, or any other form of government-issued ID card.
 An examinee must register using the exact name on his/her ID.